 Free Collaborative Webinar

-Join us on Tuesday, September 23, at 1:30 PM ET for a dynamic collaborative learning session led by Dr. Suzanne Wurster, Department Chair and Associate Professor of Nursing at the University of South Carolina Beaufort.
+Join us for a dynamic collaborative learning session led by Dr. Suzanne Wurster, Department Chair and Associate Professor of Nursing at the University of South Carolina Beaufort.
 This session will explore how simulation-based learning can enhance pediatric nursing education.
-Dr. Wurster will provide valuable insights into understanding the role of simulation in pediatric courses, designing and implementing effective scenarios, and evaluating learning outcomes and impact.
-Don’t miss this opportunity to gain practical strategies that can help you elevate your simulation program.
+Dr. Wurster will provide valuable insights into the role of simulation in pediatric courses, the design and implementation of effective scenarios, and the evaluation of learning outcomes and impact.
+Don’t miss this opportunity to gain practical strategies that can help you transform your simulation program.
 Participate in a live Q&A to get your questions answered.
 Don’t miss this chance to walk away with practical strategies you can apply to your own program—register now!

 In this webinar, you will learn: